aryanpandey/Paper_Collection/README.md

 # Paper_Collection

+### The papers for any given day can be viewed in the discussion tab on this repo.
+Each entry contains the name of the paper, the link to the PDF of the paper and the paper's abstract

+## About this Repository
 A small repository to extract and store the summaries of the most recent papers which fall under the following keywords:
 - Point Cloud (Computer Vision)
 - Transformer (Computer Vision)